COVID-19 protocol of the Tenancy Tribunal at 7 September 2021

 J Robson Principal Tenancy Adjudicator

-Please note: At COVID-19 Alert Level 1, all Tenancy Tribunal Hearings are now being held in person as usual.
+Please note: At COVID-19 Alert Level 1, all Tenancy Tribunal Hearings will be held in person as usual.
 Where appropriate, teleconferences may still be an option for a party to attend a Tenancy Tribunal hearing.

 The Tenancy Tribunal holds hearings to settle disputes between tenants and landlords.
 It also settles unit title disputes.
 Before coming to the Tribunal, you can try to settle your dispute through mediation.